-In 2021, we continued to price our products in order to increase sales, gain market share and increase the number of our end users and e-commerce customers.
-We were successful in both increasing sales and increasing market share and increasing the number of our e-commerce customers.
+In 2021, we continued to price our products in order to increase sales, gain market share and increase the number of our end users and customers.
 We currently expect, if market conditions, overall economic conditions, and our product revenue mix remain constant, that our cost of goods sold may increase and may result in a decrease in profit margin.